This website was set

 After spending a few weekends in the workshop during the Autumn of 1982, a damp

-I recall getting covered in oil from head to foot as my primary job was
+he recall's getting covered in oil from head to foot as my primary job was

 "The Diver"…getting under the car to drain the oil and drop the sump